pebe-espana/NXTpi/README.md

 - Raspberry Pi with MakerHawk UPS, Bluetooth and wifi dongle

-active robot platform: ExoMy Rover (see https://github.com/esa-prl/ExoMy)
+active robot platform: ExoMy Rover (see https://github.com/esa-prl/ExoMy) plus additions of this ExoMy branch of NXTpi

-- Raspberry Pi 4
+- Raspberry Pi 4 (control with ROS melodic in docker container)
-- NXT brick with CMPS-Nx, Ultrasound sensor
+- NXT brick with CMPS-Nx, Ultrasound sensor (connected via Bluetooth to Pi using roslibpy to connect to ROS container)

 #### Software